patrickemonts/personal-webpage/content/post/unit_test/index.md

 # This file (foo.py) just contains two arbitrary functions to be tested in test.py

 def add_4(a):
-    """Add four to the inpu
+    """Add four to the input

     Args:
         a (numeric): Input number